social-science-data-editors/template_README/template-README.md

 > INSTRUCTIONS: For each data source, list the file that contains data from that source here; if providing combined/derived datafiles, list them separately after the DAS.
 For each data source or file, as appropriate,
 >
 > - Describe the format (open formats preferred, but some software-specific formats OK if open-source readers available): `.dta`, `.xlsx`, `.csv`, `netCDF`, etc.
-> - Provide a data dictionairy, either as part of the archive (list the file name), or at a URL (list the URL).
+> - Provide a data dictionary, either as part of the archive (list the file name), or at a URL (list the URL).
 Some formats are self-describing *if* they have the requisite information (e.g., `.dta` should have both variable and value labels).
 > - List availability within the package
 > - Use proper bibliographic references in addition to a verbose description (and provide a bibliography at the end of the README, expanding those references)
 > - Describe how you obtained access to the data.